Turn Your House into Your Dream Home: A Guide to Home Remodeling

 home remodeling steps - add finishing touches

-A lot of home remodeling contractors don’t recommend carrying out flooring work at the early stages of the project.
+A lot of home remodeling contractors don’t recommend carrying out flooring work in the early stages of the project.
 If you install your new floor first, it may sustain damages such as scrapes and even hard-to-remove paint stains.
-As such, it only makes sense to get this done at the latter part of the renovation.
+As such, it makes sense to get this done at the latter part of the renovation.

 Once done with the flooring, proceed with the finishing touches, such as placing your furniture and appliances, hanging curtains, installing outdoor ceilings, and childproofing every room.